reoring/docker-cakephp3/README.md

 Clone this repository.

-Put your cakephp source to `app` directory.
+put your cakephp3 source to `app` directory.

-and run docker-compose
+and run docker-compose up

 ```
 docker-compose up -d